City problem · Munich

 Stand up the US engineering signal.
 Anchor named programme references.
 Rebuild the RFQ response.

 Stage three: rebuild the US OEM RFQ response and supplier presentation.
 The RFQ template is rewritten to open with US engineering presence, named US programme references, US procurement-organisation relationship, and US-published outcome data.
 Home-market depth supports the response, not opens it.
 The supplier presentation follows the same order.
-The firm exits the vendor row inside two cycles.
+GMA exits the vendor row inside two cycles.

 Before rebuild (DACH Tier-1 register)After rebuild (US OEM ladder register)